Organisational structure of our business

 Our employees

 Mills & Reeve is an inclusive employer, offering flexibility on work and home life balance.
 We offer wellbeing support for all our staff through our Diversity, Inclusion and Wellbeing programme, managed by a dedicated team of experienced Diversity, Inclusion & Wellbeing professionals.
-As a business we address mental, physical, financial and digital wellbeing within our wellbeing programme.
-Support includes regular wellbeing catch ups, support from our Mental Health First Aiders (Wellbeing supporters) and an Employee Assistance Programme, and providing a range of webinars covering issues such as mental wellbeing, financial wellbeing, bereavement and domestic abuse.
+Our support is structured around four pillars of wellbeing: mental, physical, financial, and digital.
+This includes resources such as wellbeing supporters who serve as mental health first aiders, wellbeing rooms, an Employee Assistance Programme, regular webinars and talks, and weekly online fitness classes.
+Additionally, we partner with Nudge for financial wellbeing, which sends helpful email nudges on managing money, including budgeting, pensions, investing, and more.

-We are very proud to have been listed for the last 19 years in The Best Companies To Work For list (link here).
+We are very proud to have been listed for the last 21 years in The Best Companies To Work For list (link here).
+This year we are also delighted to have been named in the Sunday Times top 100 companies to work for (see here).

 In 2020, Mills & Reeve signed up to the Mindful Business Charter and we are fully committed to ensuring that the wellbeing of our staff and partners remains a priority, while still providing an excellent service to our clients.